MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-right-outer.md

 |-----------|------------------|
 |CountryID|id|

 The goal is to reach the following table where the name of the country appears as a new **Country** column in the **Sales** table.
-Due to how the Right outer join works, all rows from the right table will be brought, but only matching rowsx from the left table.
+Due to how the Right outer join works, all rows from the right table will be brought, but only matching rowsx from the left table will be kept.

 ![Right outer join final table](images/me-merge-operations-right-outer-final-table.png)